- Terminology (A to D)

 In the traditional, psychological sense, there are two types of reinforcement.
 There’s positive reinforcement and negative reinforcement.
 Positive reinforcement is the addition of something to increase a behavior, like giving your dog a treat when it is well behaved.
 Negative reinforcement involves removing a stimulus to elicit a behavior, like shutting off loud noises to coax out a skittish cat.

-Positive and Negative Reinforcement In Machine Learning
+Positive & Negative Reinforcement

 Positive reinforcement increases the frequency of a behavior while negative reinforcement decreases the frequency.
 In general, positive reinforcement is the most common type of reinforcement used in reinforcement learning, as it helps models maximize the performance on a given task.
 Not only that but positive reinforcement leads the model to make more sustainable changes, changes which can become consistent patterns and persist for long periods of time.